-- 4.5.1.
-Any deviation(s) from the vapor combustor design and operation criteria in Section 4.1.7. and 4.1.14 shall be reported in writing to the Director of the Division of Air Quality as soon as practicable, but in any case within ten (10) calendar days of discovery of such deviation. - 4.5.2.
-The permittee shall submit the wet gas analysis report required by section 4.2 of this permit within 60 days of conducting the sampling of the wet gas stream as required.
-This report shall include a potential to emit (PTE) estimate using GRI-GLY Calc Version 3.0 or higher, incorporating the specific parameters measured, as well as a copy of the laboratory analysis.

-4.5.3 If the results of the compliance determination conducted as required in Section 4.2 of this permit predict the emissions to be at or above 95% of HAPs major source levels or 0.95 tons per year benzene, the permittee shall submit such determination and all supporting documentation to the Secretary within 15 days after making such determination.
+- 7.5.1.
+The permittee shall submit the wet gas analysis report required by section 7.4.1 of this permit within 60 days of conducting the sampling of the wet gas stream as required.
+This report shall include a potential to emit (PTE) estimate using GRI-GLYCalc Version 3.0 or higher, incorporating the specific parameters measured, as well as a copy of the laboratory analysis.
+Said reporting shall be in accordance with section 3.5 of this permit. - 7.5.2 If the results of the compliance determination conducted as required in Section 7.1.2.b of this permit predict the emissions to be at or above 95% of HAPs major source levels or 0.95 tons per year benzene, the permittee shall submit such determination and all supporting documentation to the Secretary within 15 days after making such determination.